KPPRM/Arkas/README.md

 # Arkas

-First off, Arkas belongs to user CoriW on the KSP Forums, I only maintain the mod in his/her absence with their permission.

-Hello, thank you for reading this, as some users may skip past this file and get themselves into trouble.

-But you all aren't here for this stuff, let's get to what you all came for - install instructions.
+Arkas Was created by CoriW on the KSP forums and was maintained for a time under TheWhiteGuardian.

 				Installing the mod itself
+These Instructions only apply to releases and not the master branch.
 1. In the download, go into the 'Files' folder, then into the folder named 'Mod'
 2. In this 'Mod' folder, you will find a folder named 'Arkas'.
 Got it?
 Okay.
 3. Next, you need to locate your KSP directory, the folder with the KSP.exe file in it.
 Found the folder?
 Great!
 Make sure to memorize the location of this folder as we're going to need it a lot.